dlr-gtlab/genh5/examples/conversion_system.md

 dataset.write(&c, ...);
 ```

-For wrtting a `QString`, the procedure is a also little more involved:
+For wrtting a `QString`, the procedure is even more involved:

 HDF5 currently supports ASCII and UTF8 as character sets, however `QString` uses the UTF16 encoding (`wchar`).
-`QString` can be converted to UTF8 using the `Qstring::toUtf8` mehtod.
+`QString` can be converted to UTF8 using the `Qstring::toUtf8()` mehtod.
 The c-string of the resulting `QByteArray` can then be accessed using the `QByteArray::constData` method.
-However the temporary `QByteArray` must be stored in a separate variable, as the c-string would go invalid as soon as the object is deleted.
+However the temporary byte array must be stored in a separate variable, as the c-string would become a dangling pointer as soon as the byte array is deleted.
-Our snippet will have to look like this:
+Thus, we have to adapt the snippet like this:

 ```cpp
 QString s = "Hello World";